SKY-ALIN/regta/README.md

   jobs.
 Regta also provides an interface to reuse user's already written code.

-- **CLI interface to work with jobs** - Regta provide a CLI tool to list and start available written jobs.
+- **CLI interface to work with jobs** - Regta provides a CLI tool to list and start available written jobs.